 There is something satisfying about making your own crepes.
-They are not only easy to make but you could customize the filling to your heart content with no one to judge you.
-My firs choice combination is chocolate hazelnut spread and sliced bananas.
+Not only are they easy to make but you could customize the filling to your heart’s content with no one to judge you.
+My top choice combination is chocolate hazelnut spread and sliced bananas.
 You could always pack it with fresh strawberries and whipped cream or spread on your favorite jam and honey.
 For savory version, fill the crepes with ham, mushroom and cheese, scrambled eggs or even roast beef.

 You do not need any fancy equipment, crepe pan or wooden rateau to make crepe.
 As long as you have a regular large non-stick frying pan, you are good to go.
 Some recipes call for blending the batter with a food processor but mixing it in a bowl with a whisk does the job for me too.

 The consistency of the batter should resemble a runny cream.
 If the batter is too thick, it will be difficult to achieve a thin layer and the texture will be too chewy.
 If it is too thin, your crepe will break easily in the pan.
 The measurement below works well for me.
 If you ever find the batter to thick, simply add a little more milk.

 It takes a little practice swirling the batter into shape but from a scale of 1 to 10, I would say the level of difficulty is 3.
 Simply hold the pan handle with one hand and pour the batter in the centre of the pan and quickly swirl it around to form a round shape.
 The first one is always the “test batch” but by the third crepe, you are pretty much on track.
 Even if they do not look perfect, rest assured they’ll still taste good.